ambethia/kata/README.md

     them into a directory like 'LANGUAGE/name-of-kata' in your current path.
     Automatically begins watch.
   watch PATH [LANGUAGE]
-    Watch for file changes at PATH and run verify continiously when they change.
+    Watch for file changes at PATH and run verify continuously when they change.
     The language is optional if your path is something like: 'LANGUAGE/name-of-kata'. verify PATH [LANGUAGE]
     Runs your code against the test file using the official Code Wars Docker images.